mojontwins/MC_Mods/modloader/guide/02-a-block-and-an-item.md

 				int slot = 0;
 				theChest.setInventorySlotContents(slot ++, new ItemStack(blockPodzol, 64));

+				// Note that metadata will only make blocks look different in the chest.
+You can't place
+				// the special metadata as we haven't defined a special ItemBlock as it won't be needed
+				// in the final version.
 				for(int i = 0; i < 8; i ++) {
 					theChest.setInventorySlotContents(slot ++, new ItemStack(blockMushroomCapRed, 16, rand.nextInt(16)));
 					theChest.setInventorySlotContents(slot ++, new ItemStack(blockMushroomCapBrown, 16, rand.nextInt(16)));